prisma/prisma1/docs/1.7/01-Quickstart/01-Backend/01-TypeScript/01-TypeScript.md

 ## Step 1: Install required command line tools

-Throughout the course of this tutorial, you'll use the Prisma CLI to create and manage your Prisma database service.
+Throughout the course of this tutorial, you'll use the Prisma CLI to create and manage your Prisma database API.
 You'll also use the [GraphQL CLI](https://github.com/graphql-cli/graphql-cli) for certain workflows around your GraphQL server.

 <Instruction>